Sand flies, often found in sandy and marshy areas, can be a real nuisance. They are tiny, but their bites can be irritating.

 3. Natural Predators

 Encouraging natural predators is also a great way to manage sand flies.
-Birds, ants, and some creatures, such as spiders, feed on sand flies and their larvae [2].
+Birds, spiders, ants, and other insect-eating creatures may feed on sand flies or their larvae [2].

 Creating a welcoming environment for these predators can help keep sand fly numbers in check.